-4.32.
-The regulatory body should establish the requirements for approval of measurement service providers (see also paras 3.62 - 3.65), calibration service providers and radon competence for providers of advice in relation to radon.
+4.33.
+The regulatory body should establish the requirements for approval of measurement service providers (see also paras 3.65-3.69), calibration service providers and radon competence for providers of advice in relation to radon.
 The requirements can be accreditation or approval by the responsible authority.

-4.33.
+4.34.
 The regulatory body should specify the requirements for approval of radon measurement providers as explained in paras 3.62-3.66.
 The additional competence to be included in the requirements for the dose assessments in planned exposure situation is in relation to radon progeny.

-4.34.
+4.35.
 Measurement service providers may be approved by the regulatory body either based on the established requirements or based on the accreditation, or a combination of both.

-Requirements for public exposure
+Requirements for public exposure in workplaces with public access

-4.35.
-For the purposes of assessing the total dose to the public from planned exposure situation and in order to determine whether these are in compliance with the dose limit for the public of 1 mSv/a, whenever relevant, the regulatory body should include radon impact from the authorized practice in regulatory requirements or license conditions, as well as set requirement on methodology for assessment of radon impact.
+4.36.
+For the purposes of assessing the total dose to the public and in order to determine whether these are in compliance with the dose limit for the public, the regulatory body should stipulate situations where doses due to radon (and progeny) are included in the assessment of the total dose.